Pleedoh/DMOJ-Solutions/README.md

 # DMOJ-Solutions
-Some of my solutions to various contest problems listen on DMOJ (https://dmoj.ca) User = Pleedoh, see for all problems solved
+Some of my solutions to various contest problems listed on DMOJ (https://dmoj.ca) User = Pleedoh (https://dmoj.ca/user/Pleedoh), see for all problems solved